Music: A Synthesis of Prenatal Stimuli

 ©Copyright 1970, 2012 Robert Chuckrow

-This paper was written during the late 1960s but was not published.
+This paper was first written during the 1960s but was not published (see pdf of scan of the original typewritten manuacript c.
+1965: Music Paper (Original).pdf).
+What follows is an edited, updated version.
 Whereas the references are now quite dated, the content should be valid.

 For most people, listening to music is an experience accompanied by feelings ranging from mellowness, to excitement, to ecstasy.
 The question arises how an organized pattern of sounds can affect us so profoundly.
 Because the events we read or we see enacted in art forms such as literature or drama are directly connected to our own experience, we can usually understand how these art forms cause the feelings they do.
 In the case of music, however, the connection between the sounds we hear and our response to them is much harder to state.
 This difficulty suggests that music evokes responses formed during a very early period of life, during which conventional communication is absent.